Zhiyijenny/Zhiyijenny.github.io/index.md

 **First-language Influence on Second-language Processing**

-I am currently working with Dr. Gor and [Mireia Toda Cosi](https://sites.google.com/view/todacosi/home) on the learning of second-language phonology as well as words.
+I am currently working with [Kira Gor](https://sllc.umd.edu/directory/kira-gor) on the learning of nonnative phonology as well as words.
 I examine and compare learners of Spanish who speak American English and Mandarin Chinese as their first languages.

 **Semantic Priming Effects in different word processing tasks**

-In the meantime, I work with Dr. Jiang on a project looking at the second-language-to-first-language semantic priming effects by using both the more traditional Lexical Decision Task and the less influential Semantic Categorization Task.
+In the meantime, I work with [Nan Jiang](https://sllc.umd.edu/directory/nan-jiang) on the second-language-to-first-language semantic priming effects by using both the more traditional Lexical Decision Task and the less influential Semantic Categorization Task.

 ## **Presentations**

+'**The role of native phonology in speech perception and phonolexical encoding among Spanish learners.**' (March 2023).An individial paper presentation at _American Association for Applied Linguistics Annual Conference_.

 '**How do language(s) we know influence how we learn a new language?**' (October 2022).
 A poster presentation at the Language Science Day at UMCP.